knkgun/switcheo-tradehub-zil/README.md

 |`SubmitCustomWithdrawZILTransaction`| `calleeContract : ByStr20, amount: Uint128` | Submit a request to invoke the `WithdrawZIL` transition in the `LockProxySwitcheo` contract. |
 |`SubmitCustomWithdrawZRC2Transaction`| `calleeContract : ByStr20, token: ByStr20, amount: Uint128` | Submit a request to invoke the `WithdrawZRC2` transition in the `LockProxySwitcheo` contract. |
 |`SubmitCustomWithdrawZRC2Transaction`| `calleeContract : ByStr20, to: ByStr20, amount: Uint128` | Submit a request to invoke the `TransferZRC2` transition in the `LockProxySwitcheo` contract. |

+# SwitcheoTokenZRC2 Contract Specification

+Refer to https://github.com/Zilliqa/ZRC/blob/master/zrcs/zrc-2.md but only LockProxy can mint and burn tokens.

 # More on cross chain infrastructure